 The platform includes tools that can retrieve web-data about your contacts from online sources like LinkedIn.
 Using this information, the platform can give you insight into the viability of pursuing the leads you gather.

-Nimble CRM’s contact management features allow you to access all your contacts — across any mobile, cloud-based, or desktop records you or your organization maintains — in a single relationship manager.
+Nimble CRM’s contact management features allow you to access all your contacts — across any mobile, cloud-based, or desktop records — in a single relationship manager.

-Nimble’s prospecting tool automatically displays all contact information and company details for prospects and customers, including any emails, social interactions, messages, notes, and calendar events you may have exchanged with them.
+Nimble’s prospecting tool automatically displays all contact information and company details for prospects and customers, including all emails, social interactions, messages, notes, and calendar events you may have exchanged with them.

-Nextiva’s sales CRM’s robust suite of features includes contact management resources — available across all three of their pricing plans.
-And even the company’s most basic CRM subscription includes tools for maintaining email history, notes, and call logs.
+The Nextiva sales CRM’s robust suite of features includes contact management resources that are available across all of their plans.
+Even their most basic subscription includes tools for maintaining email history, notes, and call logs.

-Together, these resources can help you easily and effectively track your customers’ contact information and communication history while taking stress out of processes like follow-up and outreach.
+Together, these resources can help you track your customers’ contact information and communication history while taking the stress out of processes like follow-up and outreach.
 With Nextiva, you'll have access to a wide array of features including follow-up automation, surveys, live chat, and analytics.

-Nutshell provides a central repository for all your company’s customer knowledge.
-It offers a single location for you and your team to store and reference any contact details, call notes, and email conversations you have with customers.
-Its contact management infrastructure — paired with its powerful sales automation tools — can help you streamline your sales process and easily qualify leads.
+Nutshell acts a central repository for all your company’s customer knowledge and data.
+It's a single location for you and your team to store and reference contact details, call notes, and email conversations with customers.
+The tool's contact management infrastructure — paired with its powerful sales automation tools — can help you streamline your sales process and easily qualify leads.

-Nutshell has plans starting at $19 per user per month, integrates seamlessly with applications like Slack and G Suite, and is designed to suit the needs of businesses of every size.
-Still, its pricing and ease of use make it a better option for small to midsize businesses than large enterprises.
+Nutshell also integrates seamlessly with applications like Slack and Google Workspace and is designed to suit the needs of businesses of every size.

-No matter how big your business is, what you sell, or how you structure your sales efforts, you're almost guaranteed to have contacts you need to track and manage.
+No matter how big your business is, what you sell, or how your sales team is structured, you're bound to have contacts you need to track and manage.
 If you haven't already invested in contact management software for your business, you should strongly consider some of the options listed above.